VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Multilevel Fine-grained Semantic Labels

 \layoutInfo\ indicates the spatial relationship between visual objects within one group~(e.g., grid, stack, packing, radial) with orientation~(e.g., horizontal, vertical, angular) and alignment parameters~(e.g., bottom-aligned, left-aligned).
 This information is present for all the groups at all levels.
 For example, in Figure~\ref{fig:teaser}(c-V), ``\texttt{Group1}'' is labeled with a middle-aligned horizontal stack layout, and the same layout applies across ``\texttt{Group2}'' to ``\texttt{Group10}''; the higher-level ``\texttt{Group11}'' is labeled as a left-aligned vertical grid layout.

-\encInfo\ records the mapping of visual channels to data for main chart marks and mark groups.
-Figure~\ref{fig:teaser}(c-VI) shows labels for visual encodings in the stacked bar chart, indicating that the ``\texttt{width}'' and ``\texttt{fill}'' of the bars are representing values from the underlying data table.
+\encInfo\ records which visual elements and channels are used to encode data.
+Figure~\ref{fig:teaser}(c-VI) shows labels for visual encodings in the stacked bar chart, indicating that the bar ``\texttt{width}'' and ``\texttt{fill}'' encode data values.
 In some charts, the visual channels of a group can encode data as well.
-For example, in a small-multiple design of grouped bar charts, the position of each bar group can represent the approximate geographic location of the corresponding U.S. state. \corpus~thus organizes visual encoding labels by each visual object's ID.
+For example, in a small-multiple design of grouped bar charts, the position of each bar chart can encode the approximate geographic location of the corresponding U.S. state. \corpus~thus organizes visual encoding labels by each visual object's ID.